 The highly original psychotherapist Irvin Yalom (b.
-1931) addresses this cost in his empathetic and considerate book Staring at the Sun: Overcoming the Dread of Death.
+13 June 1931) addresses this cost in his empathetic book Staring at the Sun: Overcoming the Terror of Death.

-One can offer no greater service to someone facing death (and from this point on I speak either of those suffering from a fatal illness or physically healthy individuals experiencing death terror) that to offer him or her in your sheer presence.
+One can offer no greater service to someone facing death (and from this point on I speak either of those suffering from a fatal illness or physically healthy individuals experiencing death terror) than to offer him or her your sheer presence.

-The strong presence (my own look at What is Presence?) and generous openness that Yalom describes reminds me of the memoir of nurse Christie Watson who wrote kindness was sometimes just being next to someone and not leaving.
+The strong presence (my own look at What Is Presence?) and generous openness that Yalom describes remind me of the memoir of nurse Christie Watson, who wrote kindness was sometimes just being next to someone and not leaving.